vergoh/vnstat-docker/README.md

 INDEX_HIDDEN_INTERFACES | Regular expression pattern for selecting which interfaces are hidden from the index page when the database contains more than one interface.
 Leave empty or unset to disable filter.
 All hidden interfaces will still be monitored. (available starting from version 2.13) | *unset*
 EXCLUDE_PATTERN | Extended regular expression pattern for excluding interfaces from getting monitored.
 For example, `^docker\|^veth\|^br-\|^lxc` would exclude interface names starting with `docker`, `veth`, `br-` and `lxc`. | *unset*
 TZ | Set time zone ([list of supported values](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones)), overrides configuration from possible `/etc/localtime` and `/etc/timezone` volumes | *unset*
+VNSTAT_FontFile | Full path to TrueType font file to use in images.
+Set to empty (`""`) to use LibGD's built-in fonts instead. font-dejavu, font-noto and font-liberation have been pre-installed in the container.
+Both monospaced and non-monospaced fonts are supported. (available starting from version 2.14) | `/usr/share/fonts/dejavu/DejaVuSansMono.ttf`
+VNSTAT_FontSize | Font size when using a TrueType font due to `FontFile` being set.
+Multiplied with 1.5 if `LARGE_FONTS` is enabled. (available starting from version 2.14) | 9
 VNSTAT_ prefix | All [vnstat.conf configurations](https://humdi.net/vnstat/man/vnstat.conf.html) can be modified using a VNSTAT_ prefixed variable followed with the configuration keyword.
 For example, changing `CRx` (color for received data) to `79C999` (pale teal) can be done by defining `VNSTAT_CRx=79C999`.
 Variable name is case sensitive. | *unset*

 ### Notifications